ECSTeam/pcf-connect/README.md

 - Get the admin client token from the UAA server

 After running this command you are able to run appropriate `cf`, `bosh`, and `uaac` commands for that PCF environment.

+NOTE:  `pcf` will use whatever version of the Bosh CLI `bosh -v` returns.

 ## Help